It’s one the 5 best drones out there.

 and still want to take great pictures and video, especially if you are a globetrotter.

-Don’t get it if you are still learning much and can’t accept the price tag.
+Don’t get it if you are still learning much, can’t accept the price tag or want to take the best pics and video possible.